Kerry350/Forger.js/README.md

 Pibble.js
 ======

 **This is a work in progress.
-The plugin isn't completely finished yet, properly configurable options are missing and I need to integrate a set of tests.
-Feel free to use it at your own risk though, the core functionality is finished.**
+The plugin isn't completely finished yet.
+Use at your own risk**

 Pibble.js transforms near enough any element in to a content editable region.
 It makes use of HTML5's `contenteditable` attribute.